Pheasant shooting must-reads

-There’s an early morning nip in the air which means that the pheasant season, starting on 1 October, is just around the corner.
-Whether you’re new to pheasant shooting or a seasoned hand, here are some useful pheasant shooting must-reads covering everything from guns and ammunition to shooting high birds.
+There’s an early morning nip in the air and the pheasant shooting season has begun.
+So here are some useful pheasant shooting must-reads covering everything from guns and ammunition to what to wear shooting.

 Instructor Adam Calvert offers the benefit of his experience.
 He points out that cartridge choice depends on the gun you are using and whether it is a side-by-side or an over-and-under, suggesting some suitable ammunition for each.
 He also talks about recoil and the importance of using using the best cartridges for a particular day.

 Taking the time to find the best shotgun cartridge and choke blend for you this season will pay dividends.
 Here’s how to assess it.